History

 Another aspect of our ongoing partnerships with schools is providing experiential engagement in such things as Horizons Hockey Night, Norval Outdoor School, the World Affairs Conference, Ontario Model United Nations, Horizons Computer Science Conference and Music Day.

 Parents of UCC boys have opportunities to get involved with Horizons.
-Donation drives are held at the Prep twice a year, calling for winter clothes, books and sports equipment.
-During Association Day 2019, the UCC community participated in a Family Fun Run for Horizons.
-It was a delightful morning where high school students who have graduated from the Horizons Summer Program ran alongside UCC boys and parents.
+Donation drives are held annually, calling for winter clothes, books and sports equipment.